swiftech/swiftboot/swiftboot-sheet/README_en.md

 ### Multiple Sheets Support

-Both import and export are support multiple sheets for MS Excel document, you can use relevant API or specify sheet in expression, the format of expression is like the one in MS Excel `$'<sheet name>'.`, eg:
+Both import and export are support multiple sheets for MS Excel document, you can use the relevant API or specify sheet in expression, the format of expression is like the one in MS Excel `$'<sheet name>'.`, eg:

 ```java
 public class SheetEntity {